Blaise202/Ashesi-JAVA-OOP-course/examrevision/Readme.md

 ## 3. Interfaces

-**An interface** is a class like consruct for defining common operations for objects _A class implements an interface by providing code for each method declared by the interface._
+**An interface** is a class like consruct for defining common operations for objects

+_A class implements an interface by providing code for each method declared by the interface._

+### Rules of interfaces:

+    1. All methods are automatically public abstract
+    2. Variables inside interfaces are public static final
+    3. Interfaces cannot have constructors
+    4. One class can implement multiple interfaces